Alpo Martinez: 2015 release

 Martinez was released in 2015 while serving a 25-year sentence for 14 counts of murder at ADX Florence, a federal supermax prison located in Fremont County, Colorado.
 He was released after testifying against former associates and had been living under a United States witness protection program in Lewiston, Maine, under the assumed name, Abraham G. Rodriquez, until shortly before his death in 2021.
 According to the website, Martinez was in the federal witness protection program awaiting a new identity.

 Death

 On the morning of October 31, 2021, at 3:30am, Martinez was fatally shot five times in Harlem, New York, while seated in his 2017 Dodge Ram according to various media outlets including The Source magazine, Hot 97, AllHipHop and The New York Times.
 Shakeem Parker was later charged with his murder.
-Several media outlets later reported that Martinez was killed over a road rage incident.
+Shakeem Parker, 30, who was arrested in February 2022 and charged with the slaying of Martinez, was acquitted on July 13, 2024, in New York.
+Several media outlets reported that Martinez was killed over a road rage incident.

 In popular culture

 Martinez was portrayed by rapper and actor Cam'ron in the 2002 film Paid In Full which was based on the criminal exploits of Martinez, Azie Faison and Rich Porter.
 Martinez is referenced in several hip hop and rap songs, including: